 In the UK, the recommended amount of protein per day to eat averages out at around 55g for men and 45g for women.
 So if you’re eating 3 main meals per day that’s about 18.33g per meal for men and 15g per meal for women.
 The calculation to use is 0.75g per kilo of body weight.

-Don't forget that all our needs are different depending on, for example, how much physical activity we do and our age etc. We're all individuals, after all.
+Don't forget that all our needs will be different depending on our age, our weight, how much physical activity we do etc. We're all individuals, after all.
 The thing is, to make sure we have enough for our bodies to work properly so that we can stay fit and well.

 Beans, peas and lentils

-When you're starting out with raw food it's tempting to try preparing meals using raw beans, peas and lentils straight away (after soaking and sprouting them first) but, I personally found it overwhelming doing it all at once.
-While you're experimenting with new recipes it's easier and quicker buying these in your local supermarket already cooked.
+When you're starting out with a plant-based diet it's tempting to try preparing meals using raw beans, peas and lentils straight away (after soaking and sprouting them first).
+Personally I found it overwhelming trying to do everything from scratch and I decided to break the learning and experimenting down into easier tasks.

-Of course, by all means, do get into soaking and sprouting and preparing from scratch if you want to but, we’re not necessarily going for perfection here.
+Of course, by all means, do get into a raw food diet by soaking, sprouting and preparing your dishes from scratch if you want to but, we’re not necessarily going for perfection here.

 Nuts and seeds

-Nuts and seeds are also high in protein but, they're high in fat too which we all need to be mindful of.
-These are great added to breakfasts, salads and desserts.
-They're so easy to just throw onto meals at the last minute such as:
+Raw nuts and seeds are great added to breakfasts, salads and desserts.
+They're so easy to just throw onto meals at the last minute, such as:

-- Cauliflower rice with almonds, pomegranate seeds, lemon and fresh herbs.
+Cauliflower rice with flaked almonds, pomegranate seeds, lemon and fresh herbs.

 You see how easy it is?
-Nuts and seeds team up great with greens too like kale, watercress or spinach.
+Nuts and seeds team up great too with greens like kale, watercress and spinach.